 - He developed hearing problems during his early ages.

-- He was a curious child and always spent much of his free time in reading technical and scientific books.
+- He was a curious child and always spent much of his free time reading technical and scientific books.

 - In his early life, Thomas Edison was enterprising and sold vegetables.